arcus/education_modules/r_basics_visualize_data/r_basics_visualize_data.md

 The opposite of "tidy" is often called "messy."
 And often times a lot of the data analysis work is to convert "messy" data into "tidy data.""
 But for now, fortunately for us, the `covid_testing` data set is tidy already.

 Here's one simple example of tidy versus messy.
 If a column is called "name" and includes first names and last names, that's messy.
 It can be difficult to extract just the first names or just the last names, since some people have more than one word forming their first name (José María, Mary Jo) and some people have more than one word forming their last name (de la Cruz, Bonham Carter).
 A "tidy" approach would be to have one column for first names and one column for last names.

+[Hadley Wickham](https://www.jstatsoft.org/article/view/v059i10) suggests that there are five common problems that occur to make data "messy":

+* Column headers are values, not variable names.
+* Multiple variables are stored in one column.
+* Variables are stored in both rows and columns.
+* Multiple types of observational units are stored in the same table.
+* A single observational unit is stored in multiple tables.

 To see a "messy" data frame and its "tidy" alternative, see [a brief 2018 article](https://education.arcus.chop.edu/tidyverse/) for a brief read, or, if you want a deeper dive,  there really isn't a better article than [Hadley Wickham's classic work](https://www.jstatsoft.org/article/view/v059i10).